Load Tap Changer Explained

 Power Distribution: A Complex Balancing Act

-On-Load Tap Changer: Ensuring Seamless Power Flow
+On Load Tap Changer: Ensuring Seamless Power Flow

 Substation: The Hub of Power Distribution

-What are the disadvantages of an LTC?
+What are the disadvantages of a Load Tap Changer?

 While OLTCs offer significant advantages, they also have some drawbacks.
 They are generally more complex and expensive than off-load tap changers, requiring specialized maintenance and increasing the potential for mechanical failure.
 The switching process can also introduce transient voltages and harmonics into the system, potentially affecting power quality.

-What is the principle of an on-LTC?
+What is the principle of a Load Tap Changer?

 What is the range of an on-LTC?